 In 2012 the Federal Housing Finance Agency ("FHFA") initiated a strategic plan to develop a program of credit risk transfer intended to reduce Fannie Mae's and Freddie Mac's overall risk through the creation of credit risk transfer assets ("CRTs").
 CRTs come in two primary series: Structured Agency Credit Risk ("STACRs") for Freddie Mac and Connecticut Avenue Securities ("CAS") for Fannie Mae, although other series may be developed in the future.
 CRTs are typically structured as unsecured general obligations of either entities guaranteed by a government-sponsored stockholder-owned corporation, though not backed by the full faith and credit of the United States (such as by Fannie Mae or Freddie Mac (collectively, the "GSEs")) or special purpose entities, and their cash flows are based on the performance of a pool of reference loans.
 Unlike traditional residential MBS securities, bond payments typically do not come directly from the underlying mortgages.
-Instead, the GSEs either make the payments to CRT investors, or the GSEs make certain payments to the special purpose entities and the special purpose entities make payments to the investors.
-In certain structures, the special purpose entities make payments to the GSEs upon the occurrence of credit events with respect to the underlying mortgages, and the obligation of the special purpose entity to make such payments to the GSE is senior to the obligation of the special purpose entity to make payments to the CRT investors.
-CRTs are typically floating rate securities and may have multiple tranches with losses first allocated to the most junior or subordinate tranche.
-This structure results in increased sensitivity to dramatic housing downturns, especially for the subordinate tranches.
-Many CRTs also have collateral performance triggers (e.g., based on credit enhancement, delinquencies or defaults, etc.) that could shut off principal payments to subordinate tranches, Generally, GSEs have the ability to call all of the CRT tranches at par in 10 years.
+Instead, the GSEs either make the payments to CRT investors, or the GSEs make certain payments to the special purpose entities make payments to the GSEs upon the occurrence of credit events with respect to the underlying mortgages, and the obligation of the special purpose entity to make such payments to the GSE is senior to the obligation of the special purpose entity to make such payments to the GSE is senior to the obligation of the special purpose entity to make such payments to the GSE is senior to the obligation of the special purpose entity to make such payments to the GSE is senior to the obligation of the special purpose sentity to make such payments to the GSE is senior to the obligation of the special purpose entity to make such payments to the GSE is senior to the obligation of the special purpose entity to make such payments to the GSE is senior to the obligation of the special purpose entity to make such payments to the GSE is senior to the obligation of the special purpose of the most junior or subordinate tranche.
+This structure results in increas dramatic housing downturns, especially for the subordinate tranches.
+Many CRTs also have collateral performance triggers (e.g., based on credit enhancement, delinquencies or defaults, etc.) that could shut off principal payments to subordinate tranches.
+Generally, GSEs have the ability to call all of the CRT tranches at par in 10 years.